-REGISTRATION NO. 333-32370

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549
+AS ETLED WITH THE SECURITIES AND EXCHANGE COMMISSION ON JUNE 20, 200

-FORM S-1

-AMENDMENT NO. 1

-REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-PAIN THERAPEUTICS, INC. (EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER)

-DELAWARE (STATE OR OTHER JURISDICTION OF INCORPORATION OR ORGANIZATION) 7841 (PRIMARY STANDARD INDUSTRIAL CLASSIFICATION CODE NUMBER) 91-1911336 (I.R.S.
-EMPLOYER IDENTIFICATION NUMBER)

-250 EAST GRAND AVENUE, SUITE 70 SOUTH SAN FRANCISCO, CALIFORNIA 94080 (650) 624-8200 (ADDRESS, INCLUDING ZIP CODE, AND TELEPHONE NUMBER, INCLUDING AREA CODE, OF REGISTRANT'S PRINCIPAL EXECUTIVE OFFICES)

-REMI BARBIER PRESIDENT AND CHIEF EXECUTIVE OFFICER 250 EAST GRAND AVENUE, SUITE 70 SOUTH SAN FRANCISCO, CALIFORNIA 94080 (650) 624-8200 (NAME, ADDRESS, INCLUDING ZIP CODE, AND TELEPHONE NUMBER, INCLUDING AREA CODE, OF AGENT FOR SERVICE)
+REGISTRATION NO ).
+333-32370 WASHINGTO EXCHANGE COMMISSION DN, D.C.
+20549 FC DRM S-1 AMENDA MENT NO. 2 DECTSTDAT TO FION STATEMENT THE SECURIT ITON STATEMENT JINDER JIES ACT OF 1933 APEUTICS, INC. I AS SPECIFIED IN ITS CHARTER) DELAWARE (STATE OR OTHER JURISDICTION OF INCORPORATION OR ORGANIZATION) 7841 (PRIMARY STANDARD INDUSTRIAL CLASSIFICATION CODE NUMBER) 91-1911336 (I.R.S.
+EMPLOYER IDENTIFICATION NUMBER) SOUTH SAN FRANCIS D AVENUE, SUITE 70 SCO, CALIFORNIA 94080 ) 624-8200 CODE DE REGISTRANT'S PRINCI IPAL EXECUTIVE OFFICES) 000L, 01 PRESIDENT AND CHI 250 EAST GRAND SOUTH SAN FRANCIS (650) (NAME, ADDRESS, INCLUDING ZIP CODE, A OF AGENT FOR SERVICE) AREA CODE, COF PIES TO: MICHAEL J. O'DONNELL, ESQ.

-COPIES TO:

-MICHAEL J. O'DONNELL, ESQ.
 MARTIN J. WATERS III, ESQ.
-WILSON SONSINI GOODRICH & ROSATI PROFESSIONAL CORPORATION 650 PAGE MILL ROAD PALO ALTO, CA 94304-1050 (650) 493-9300 PETER T. HEALY, ESQ.
-O'MELVENY & MYERS LLP EMBARCADERO CENTER WEST 275 BATTERY STREET, SUITE 2600 SAN FRANCISCO, CA 94111-3305 (415) 984-8833

-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: As soon as practicable after the effective date of this Registration Statement.

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. $[\ ]$

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] \\\\\
+WILSON SONSINI GOODRICH & ROSA PROFESSIONAL CORPORATION 650 PAGE MILL ROAD PALO ALTO, CA 94304-1050 (650) 493-9300 O'MELVE ATI EMBARCAD 275 BATTERY SAN FRANCI T. HEALY, ESQ.
+ENY & MYERS LLP DERO CENTER WEST / STREET, SUITE 2600 ESCO, CA 94111-3305 ES) 984-8833 APPROXIMATE DATE OF COMMENCEME As soon as practicable after the effec ENT OF PROPOSED SALE TO THE PUBL ctive date of this Registration If any of the securities being req a delayed or continuous basis pursuant 1933, check the following box. [] If this Form is filed to register pursuant to Rule 462(b) under the Secu list the Securities Act registration s registration statement for the same of urities Act, check the following statement number of the earlier box and If this Form is a post-effective a under the Securities Act, check the for registration statement number of the for the same offering. [] ollowing box and list the Securi ties Act If this Form is a post-effective a under the Securities Act, check the foregistration statement number of the for the same offering. [] ollowing box and list the Securi earlier effective registration s ities Act THE REGISTRANT HEREBY AMENDS THIS DATES AS MAY BE NECESSARY TO DELAY ITS FILE A FURTHER AMENDMENT WHICH SPECIFI STATEMENT SHALL HEREALTED BECOME EFFEC S EFFECTIVE DATE UNTIL THE REGIS ICALLY STATES THAT THIS REGISTRA STRANT SHALL ATION

-FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL HEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SUCH SECTION 8(A), MAY DETERMINE.
+THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL HEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SUCH SECTION 8(A), MAY DETERMINE.